Technology. Architecture. Design.

 Mr. Badenoch is well versed in large venue sound system design and has more than twenty years’ experience developing computer models for simulation of loudspeaker systems and room acoustics.
 He devotes equal attention to the testing and field calibration of sound and video systems using the latest acoustical data acquisition and signal analysis tools.

 Mr. Badenoch has presented at USITT, AIA, and AES conferences on the design of technology systems for the performing arts, specifically with regards to curriculum-driven design for education as well as architectural integration of technology.
-He balances his design efforts at SM&W with sound and video production work in New York City theater and music venues, thus maintaining a direct connection to the needs of facility users and performers.
+He balances his design efforts at TAD with sound and video production work in New York City theater and music venues, thus maintaining a direct connection to the needs of facility users and performers.

 American Institute of Architects